On isolated singularities for fractional Lane-Emden equation in the Serrin's critical case: Introduction

 was studied in \cite{CQ} for $p\in(1, p^*)$ via the connection with the distributional solutions of

-where the positive singularity could be described by fundamental solution of fractional Laplacian.
-The same as the Laplacian case, this method fails for the classification of isolated singularities for the Serrin's critical and super critical case, i.e. $p\geq p^*$.
-When $p\in(p^*,\frac{N+2s}{N-2s}]$, \cite{JLX,CJ} build the platform of the isolated singularity for positive solution to
+where the positive solution with singularity can be described by fundamental solution of fractional Laplacian.
+As in the Laplacian case, this method does not apply to classify isolated singularities for the Lane-Emden equation with Serrin's critical and super critical exponent, i.e. $p\geq p^*$.
+When $p\in(p^*,\frac{N+2s}{N-2s}]$, \cite{JLX,CJ} built the platform of the isolated singularity for positive solution to